 Stem Cell Core Facility

-The Stem Cell Core Facility (STEM) functions as a multi-user shared research facility dedicated to supporting work involving hES and human iPS cells.
-The STEM core maintains and provides well-characterized human embryonic stem (hES) cell lines and human induced pluripotent stem (iPS) cell lines, and provides the physical space, validated reagents and hands on training for scientist to use these pluripotent cells for their research goals.
-The Core staff has experience carrying out reprogramming experiments and has dedicated space for working with viral vectors.
+The Stem Cell Core Facility (STEM Core) functions as a multi-user shared research facility dedicated to supporting work involving human stem cells at the Salk Institute.
+The STEM Core maintains and provides well-characterized human embryonic stem (hES) cell lines and human induced pluripotent stem (iPS) cell lines, and provides the physical space, validated reagents and hands on training for scientist to use these pluripotent cells for their research goals.
+The Core staff has extensive experience carrying out reprogramming experiments and has dedicated space for working with viral vectors.
+The STEM Core also engages in it’s own independent research, optimizing published techniques to ensure reliable and reproducible methodology for Salk researchers, and pioneering novel differentiation paradigms.